 1) Henry dunant monument

 As you can tell if you can read French, this is a statue dedicated to Henry Dunant, the Swiss founder of the Red Cross.
-Dunant, like every good little Swiss boy, grew up to be a successful businessman.
+Dunant didn’t start out as a philanthropist.
+In fact, like every good little Swiss boy, he grew up to be a successful businessman.

-Dunant realized there was a need for a neutral organization to help people injured in the war, and who better at being neutral than the Swiss?
+Dunant realized there was a need for a neutral organization to help people injured in the war, and who isbetter at being neutral than the Swiss are?
 He was rewarded for his altruism with the first ever Nobel Peace Prize and also this beard.

 I salute you Henry Dunant!
 I’m sure you weren’t a perfect person, but how many of us leave a legacy of peace and aid like that behind?
 (Not to mention the beard.)